Nireekshana: Production

 Archana acted for most of the film without wearing a blouse.
 The film was also inspired by the human rights violations that occurred during the Emergency period (1975–77).

 Soundtrack

 The music and background score was composed by Ilaiyaraaja.

-The lyrics were written by Aatreya.
-The audio was published digitally by Aditya Music and Mango Music.
+In the original Telugu version, the lyrics were written by Aatreya.
+The Telugu soundtrack was published by Aditya Music and Mango Music.
+The Tamil dubbed version, titled Kanne Kalaimaane, featured adapted lyrics and was released by Kosmic Music.

+The song "Aakasam Eenatidho" is adapted from the Tamil song "Sangathil Paadatha", originally composed by Ilaiyaraaja for the film Auto Raja (1982).